 Donna Chang, a person who has loved drama since she was 10 years old, started becoming involved in Theatre and Drama in Education after she graduated from the University of Warwick in 2003.
 She organises drama and theatre activities for children and in 2017 she founded JID CREATIVE HOUSE (Ningbo) which inspires and shares the joy of creativity with children.

 As the China Learning Co-ordinator, Donna continues to spread the seeds of drama and theatre in China.
 For her this it is not a dream or a show, but a life task.

 Wales born and raised, Gavin graduated from the Arts University Bournemouth with a BA in Acting.
-He has since worked as an actor, director, facilitator and is now turning his hand to producing too.
+He has since worked as an actor, director and facilitator and has now turned his hand to producing.

 Aimee is a performer and assistant producer from South East London.
 She holds a BA (hons) degree in Acting from Arts University Bournemouth and she uses her creative eye to spread the Ensembles work over all social media platforms.
 As a perfomer, Aimee has worked with a variety of companies in a variety of genres, such as Physical Theatre, Devising, New Writing, Theatre in Education and Film.
 Companies include Fight or Flight Productions, Tout Ensemble, Vienna's English Theatre and Untold Theatre.

 As an Associate Artist of the David Glass Ensemble, Aimee has worked as an actor playing the role of JO in Bleak House and has also worked in Italy with David and Topi Dalmata as a facilitator and workshop assistant.

 Aimee also helps run the social media for the Ensemble on all social platforms.